rickyphewitt/emby-skill/README.md

 This skill allows audio playback from an Emby server

 ## About
 Stream music from your Emby server using Mycroft!
-Right now you can play an instant mix of any artist/album/song in your Emby library.
+Play all songs by an artist or an instant mix of any artist/album/song in your Emby library.

 ## Examples
 * "Play Dance Gavin Dance From Emby"
+* "Play Artist Thrice From Emby"

+## Common Play Framework
+This skill supports the common play framework!
+This means you don't have to specify "Emby" in your intent.
+For Example
+* "Play The Beatles"

 ## Credits
 rickyphewitt